What to Know About Taylor Dearden, the Actress Who Plays Dr. Mel King on 'The Pitt'

 Dr. Mel King (Taylor Dearden) treats a patient.

-While speaking with Collider, Dearden explained that Mel's unspecified neurodiversity became "a bit of a superpower" during season 1's mass shooting arc, where the resident was able to stay extremely calm under pressure.
+While speaking with Collider, Dearden explained that Mel's unspecified neurodiversity became "a bit of a superpower" during season 1's mass shooting arc, where the resident managed to stay extremely calm under pressure.

 Stay In The Know